itobey/fddb-exporter/docs/guide/getting-started.md

 You can use the pre-built Docker image to quickly set up the application.
 You have two options here if you do **not** want to deploy a Helm Chart.
-More information about the Docker image can be found on this [detail page](/details/docker.md).
+More information about the Docker image configuration can be found on this [detail page](/details/docker.md).

 1. Pull the pre-built Docker image:
    ```
-   docker pull ghcr.io/itobey/fddb-exporter:latest
+   docker run ghcr.io/itobey/fddb-exporter:latest
    ```

 2. Use the provided [docker-compose.yaml](https://github.com/itobey/fddb-exporter/blob/master/docker/docker-compose.yml)